-I was asked about canning Asian pears.
-Since I am not familiar with this type of fruit I did a little research.
+I was asked about canning Asian pears, so I did a little research.
 Asian pears need to be acidified before canning.
-Learned something new today!
+I learned something new!

 The other option is to place peeled and sliced pears into an ascorbic or citric acid solution.
 This commercial product prevents browning.
 Follow the directions on the package.
 When you have enough pears prepared, drain and rinse.
 Then place the pears into your hot syrup.

-Cook pears 5-6 minutes in your syrup.
-Just enough to heat through.
-You don't want to over cook.
+Cook pears 5-6 minutes in your syrup, just enough to heat through.
+You don't want to overcook.
 Here is where Asian pears differ from most fruits.
 You need to add lemon juice to acidify the fruit.
 Add 1 T to each pint and 2 T to each quart.